icinganalysis/icinganalysis.github.io/content/Fraser.md

     ml = freezing_fraction * m + mc         (2)

->Up to this limit, the amount of ice collected by the body is the same as the amount of super- cooled water impinging on it.
+>Up to this limit, the amount of ice collected by the body is the same as the amount of super-cooled
+> water impinging on it.
 If the amount of impinging water, m, is greater than this limit, ml the only additional ice formed is that fraction which freezes on impact.
 So that if m > ml